 10. Apply Veneziano Plaster as the third coat on top of Marmorino.
 This will smooth out the Marmorino while revealing the ridges.

 11. For sealers check out the sealers application section.
-You can use various sealers, natural and unnatural, to create many different types of effects and colors.
-For example, black natural sealer or wax on top of red Marmorino, or dark brown on top of yellow Marmorino.
-Or green over blue, or yellow over green … you get the idea.
+You can use various sealers, natural or synthetic, to create many different types of effects and colors.
+For example, black natural sealer or wax on top of red Marmorino, or dark brown on top of yellow Marmorino, green over blue, or yellow over green ... you get the idea.
 It is wise to first seal the area with an untinted version of the sealer, then the tinted version over that.
 This way the plaster doesn't immediately absorb the dark color everywhere.